Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 should be much faster than the GeForce 9800 GTX overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 460 should perform a lot faster than the GeForce 9800 GTX overall. (explain)

-Texel RateThe GeForce 9800 GTX should be a little bit (more or less 14%) better at anisotropic filtering than the GeForce GTX 460. (explain)
+Texel RateThe GeForce 9800 GTX will be just a bit (about 14%) faster with regards to texture filtering than the GeForce GTX 460. (explain)

-Pixel RateThe GeForce GTX 460 should be a lot (approximately 50%) more effective at FSAA than the GeForce 9800 GTX, and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 460 should be quite a bit (approximately 50%) better at anti-aliasing than the GeForce 9800 GTX, and capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison